Jonplussed/healthfinch-example-program/README.md

 what's really great at determining the textual content of a web page?
 A text-only browser.

-That's why I simply pass the validated URL to Lynx and process the streaming results via [conduits][5] (which HOMG are awesome and you should totally use them in any data processing applications!).
+That's why instead I pass the validated URL to Lynx and process the streaming results via [conduits][5] (which HOMG are awesome and you should totally use them in any data processing applications!).